NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains

-Finally, we remark that, while the algorithm described in the previous sections ensured that every transaction issued by a correct process would be promised via the fast path at every correct process, this no longer holds when transactions have causal dependencies.
+We remark that, while the algorithm described in the previous sections ensured that every transaction issued by a correct process would be promised at every correct process, this no longer holds when transactions have causal dependencies.
 As an example, suppose that a correct process $p$ has promised a transaction $t_1$ that was issued by a Byzantine process as part of a double-spend attempt; and, after observing $t_1$, $p$ issues $t_2$, which causally depends on $t_1$.
-Recall that, since $t_1$ is part of a double-spending attempt, $t_1$ may not successfully age (i.e., be promised via fast-path) at some (or all) process.
-In that case, some (or all) processes will only promise $t_1$ via the slow path.
+Recall that, since $t_1$ is part of a double-spending attempt, $t_1$ may not be promised at some (or all) process.
+In that case, some (or all) processes will only promise $t_1$.
 Hence, even though $t_2$ was issued from a process that had promised $t_1$ via its fast path, the processes that had not done so will delay $t_2$'s commit until the outcome of $t_1$ is determined by the slow path.